rafi4204/ImageGallery/README.md

 ![screenshot](images/gif.gif)

 ## Architecture of the App
 This app used MVVM pattern and Navigation component.
-For paging functionality, Paging3 library has been used.Room db is used for offline cache.
+For paging functionality, Paging3 library has been used.Room db is used for offline cache.Hilt has been used for dependency injection.

 # Features
 ## Infinite scroll using Paging library